-In 2020 the Agency closed a total of 11 cases.
-Thirteen petitions and complaints were filed.
-In addition, 61 orders were issued in 2020.
-Also in 2020, the Board met in person on January 16, in Anchorage to conduct its annual business meeting.
+In 2021 the Agency closed a total of nine cases.
+Nine petitions and complaints were filed.
+In addition, 61 orders were issued in 2021.
+In 2021, the Board did not hold a business meeting.

 3. Informal Resolution

 With an emphasis on informal resolution, agency staff conduct formal and informal mediation which can result in settlement.
 Specifically, AS 23.40.120 and 8 AAC 97.230 apply to ULP cases and require the hearing officer to attempt to resolve the dispute through the use of conference, conciliation, and persuasion.